ross-u/m2-library-app-example-done/README.md

 touch views/Layout.jsx views/Home.jsx views/Books.jsx
 ```

 <br>

 #### Remove the `index.html` file

 By default Express automatically serves the `index.html` file located in the `public/` folder.
-Ee should remove it as we will be rendering our home page using `Home.jsx` template.
+We should therefore remove it as we will be rendering our custom home page using the `Home.jsx` template instead.

 ```bash
 # Remove the index.html file
 rm public/index.html
 ```

 <br>